 Project Area

-The Columbia Slough Outfall 57 Stormwater Project will build underground stormwater facilities in multiple locations between N Columbia Boulevard to the north and N Newark Street to the south, and between N Geneva Avenue to the west and N Fisk Avenue to the east.
+The Columbia Slough Outfall 57 Stormwater Project will include underground stormwater facilities in multiple locations between N Columbia Boulevard to the north and N Newark Street to the south, and between N Geneva Avenue to the west and N Fisk Avenue to the east.
 Green Street planters will be built along N Columbia Boulevard to manage stormwater in the public right-of-way on the north and south sides of Columbia Boulevard between N Columbia Court and N Fiske Avenue.

 What's Happening Now